With U.S. divided on masks, Georgia governor refuses to back down

 The coronavirus has infected more than 3.5 million Americans and killed nearly 140,000, both figures leading the world, and cases have spiked in many states including Georgia.
 The country shattered a daily record on Thursday, reporting more than 77,000 new cases, according to a Reuters tally.

-The governor said the lawsuit was filed on behalf of business owners and their employees who would be affected by what he called “disastrous policies.”
+The governor said the lawsuit was filed on behalf of business owners and their employees who would be affected by what he called “disastrous policies,” contending that Atlanta Mayor Keisha Lance Bottoms’ policy would “shutter businesses and undermine economic growth.”

-The state’s lawsuit alleges Atlanta Mayor Keisha Lance Bottoms lacked the authority to require masks and said she must follow Kemp’s executive orders.

-“Mayor Bottoms’ mask mandate cannot be enforced, but her decision to shutter businesses and undermine economic growth is devastating,” Kemp, a fellow Republican and supporter of President Donald Trump, said on Friday.
-“Atlanta businesses are hurt, violent crime is up and families are rightfully worried.”

 The Georgia conflict played out amid a wider cultural divide in the United States, in which public health experts have pleaded with politicians and the public to cover their faces to help stop the spread of infection.